mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The following features could be implemented in the future to provide users with more detailed information and further build prospective client trust through the website:

 - I purposefully didn't hyperlink the logo to the index page to avoid a user clicking on it and losing their game progress.
 A click listener could be added to the logo and function added to warn the user before abandoning a game in progress.
 - A 'smarter' computer opponenent could be implemented which would take random shots within a close range of a previous hit shout if that shot didn't result in sinking a ship.
-Currently the computer takes completely random shots within the bounds of the game grid, avoiding coordiantes that ahve a lready been shot on.
+Currently the computer takes completely random shots within the bounds of the game grid, avoiding coordiantes that have a lready been shot on.
 - With the ability to make the computer opponent 'smarter', a game difficulty feature could be added to let the user choose how difficult they want the game to be.
 - I added an attribute for direction to ship objects with the intention of adding a flying plane animation when shots are taken.
 Knowing if a ship is vertical or horizontal and it's coordinates would allow a plane image to be animated horizontally or vertically across the board to match the ships rotation.
-Otherwise the plane would randomlyfly horizontally or vertically across the board if the shot was a miss.
+Otherwise the plane would randomly fly horizontally or vertically across the board if the shot was a miss.

 [Back to Table of Contents](#table-of-contents)